hieuvecto/product-checkout/README.md

 # Db import/seed data:

-- You can Import local.sql for some predefined data.
+- You can Import local.sql in MySql workbench for some predefined data.